Gamma-Ray Observations of Galaxy Clusters Strongly Constrain Dark Matter Annihilation in Prompt Cusps: Data Analysis

-where $\mathcal{L}_0$ is the likelihood of the null hypothesis (no dark matter) and $\mathcal{L}\left(\langle \sigma v \rangle, M_{\chi} \right)$ represents the likelihood of the model with dark matter.
 We sample 1,000 logarithmically spaced dark matter masses between 10~GeV--10~TeV and 60,000 $\sigmav$ values logarithmically spaced within 5 orders of magnitude around the thermal relic cross-section ($3\times10^{-26}$~cm$^{3}$/s) in both directions.
 We use J factors from Fig.~\ref{fig:cluster-J} and annihilation channels that produce $b\bar{b}$, $\tau^+\tau^-$, and $W^+W^-$ final states.
 By stepping through the values of $\langle \sigma v \rangle$, we determine the cross-section value corresponding to a 95\% confidence level (CL) limit, defined as the point where the $TS$ value decreases by 2.71.
+Detailed analysis results including TS maps, SEDs, and individual cluster results are presented in Appendix~\ref{sec:fermi-results}.